Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Non-random linear jump operators

 \subsection{Stationary Green's functions}

-\paragraph{Large $N$ limit with $q=4$} The saddle point equation can be analyzed numerically, or by taking the large $q$ limit.
+\paragraph{Large-$N$ limit with $q=4$} The saddle point equation can be analyzed numerically, or by taking the large $q$ limit.
 We first take $q=4$ and solve the Kadanoff-Baym equations \eqref{eq:KBequationNonRandom1} and \eqref{eq:KBequationNonRandom2} numerically.
-We note that assuming the memory of the initial state is lost in the long time limit, the time translation invariance is recovered and the collective fields depend only $t_1-t_2 \equiv t$.
+We note that assuming the memory of the initial state is lost in the long time limit, the time translation invariance is recovered and the collective fields depend only on $t_1-t_2 \equiv t$.
 In Fig.\ \ref{fig:CorFunJ1Mu250}, we show an example of the numerical stationary solution for $ J = 1$ and $\mu = 0.250$.
-For large enough $\mu \gg J$, the system crosses over to the case of dissipation only model, where the correlation function decays exponentially with the decay rate given by $\Gamma=\mu$.
-In Fig.\ \ref{fig:CorFunJ1Mu250}, we plot the numerically determined decay rate as a function of $\mu$.
+For large enough $\mu \gg J$, the system crosses over to the case of a dissipation-only model, where the correlation function decays exponentially with the decay rate given $\Gamma$ approaching $\mu$, as shown in Fig.\ \ref{fig:CorFunJ1Mu250}.
+This is consistent with the spectrum at finite $N$, where an isolated cluster of eigenvalues forms at $-\mu$ when $\mu$ is large.